 Your child can continue to receive free early education until they either start in a reception class at a local authority maintained school or reach compulsory school age, which is the school term after their fifth birthday.

-Your child can have up to 15 hours a week for 38 weeks a year.
+Your child can have up to 15 hours of free early education a week for up to 38 weeks a year.
 Childcare providers are able to claim the following number of weeks each school term.

 These may be offered during set times and sessions so you will need to speak to the childcare provider to see if the hours they offer suit your needs.